-How to use sticker and apps in iMessage on iPhone and iPad
+Have fun in Messages with stickers and apps!

 You can then add a sticker or select an option from the iMessage app.

-How to download new apps and sticker packs in iMessage on iPhone and iPad
+How to download new apps and sticker packs in Messages on iPhone and iPad

 Some of your preexisting apps are compatible with iMessage and will already be waiting for you in your App Tray.
 If you want to see what other sticker packs or iMessage compatible apps are available, check them out in the iMessage App Store.